Chase Ultimate Rewards Guide: How To Earn, Redeem & Partners

 Pay Yourself Back

-Chase Pay Yourself Back is a newer feature that has been launched on several Ultimate Rewards earning cards.
+Chase Pay Yourself Back exists on several Ultimate Rewards earning cards.
 This lets you redeem your points for a statement credit but at a higher than 1 cent per point rate.
 It only works in certain categories:

 - Chase Ink Business Preferred and Plus